Visakhapatnam: Climate

-Visakhapatnam has a tropical wet and dry climate (Köppen Aw).
-The annual mean temperatures ranges between 24.7–30.6 C, with the maximum in the month of May and the minimum in January; the minimum temperatures ranges between 17–27 C. The highest maximum temperature ever recorded was 42.0 C in 1978, and the lowest was 10.5 C on 6 January 1962.
+Visakhapatnam has a tropical savanna climate (Köppen: Aw, closely bordering As).
+The annual mean temperatures range between 24.7–30.6 C, with the maximum in May and the minimum in January; the minimum temperatures ranges between 17–27 C. The highest maximum temperature ever recorded was 42.0 C in 1978, and the lowest was 10.5 C on 6 January 1962.
 It receives rainfall from the South-west and North-east monsoons and the average annual rainfall recorded is 1118.8 mm.
 In October 2014 Cyclone Hudhud made landfall near Visakhapatnam.